v-rgrace/Viva/Viva/glint/setup/add-new-questions.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 08/29/2024
+ms.date: 10/30/2024
 ---

-# Add new survey items, sections, and section breaks to a Viva Glint program
+# Add survey items, sections, and section breaks to a Viva Glint program

-From the **Questions** page in **Program Summary**, select the **+ symbol** at the lower right side of the window to reveal menu options for adding items to your survey.
-Choices are shown in the large red box in this image:
+From the **Questions** page in **Program Summary**, select the **+** symbol to reveal menu options for adding items, sections, or section breaks to your survey.

 :::image type="content" source="../../media/glint/setup/add-dropdown-menu.png" alt-text="Screenshot of process to add items to a Glint program.":::

- ## Add a new question to your survey
+ ## Add a new item to your survey

+> [!NOTE]
+> The phrase "survey item" refers to any question or statement added to a survey for a respondent to answer.

- There are three (3) types of questions which can be added to a survey:
+There are three types of questions which can be added to a survey:
  - Rating
  - Multiple Choice
  - Open-ended

-**Setup for all three types of questions is the same.*** After the **+** symbol has been selected and you've selected the type of question to add, a slider window opens.
+Select what item to add, and the slider window opens.

 :::image type="content" source="../../media/glint/setup/add-question-from-library.png" alt-text="Screenshot of Question Library slider window.":::

-In the **Question Library** slider window, there is the option to select a survey item from the Viva Glint Question Library or to create your own survey item.
+In the **Question Library** window, you can select a survey item from the Glint Question Library or create your own survey item.

-### Add a question from the Glint Question Library
+## Add a question from the Glint Question Library

-The Viva Glint Question Library has over 400 validated items for you to choose from.
+The Viva Glint Question Library has over 400 validated survey items for you to choose from.

 1. Use the **Sources** dropdown menu to filter the question selection to **Custom** or **Viva Glint** questions.
 1. Use the **Type** dropdown menu to filter for Rating, Multiple Choice, or Open-ended questions.